-D-BOX is constantly monitoring the technological landscape in the field of motion systems.
-D-BOX's major development efforts are aimed at offering new technological solutions at a competitive price intended for a rapidly growing list of submarkets in the entertainment and simulation and training markets.
-Over the last years, the Corporation has launched new products that respond to the needs of the Corporation's diverse clientele, such as the motion base for recliners, the Home Entertainment Motion Controller (HEMCTM) which is capable of handling any content regardless of the source, the longer stroke actuator and the modular motion system with additional degrees of freedom.
+D-BOX is constantly monitoring the technological landscape in the field of motion systems to maintain its competitive leadership.
+D-BOX's major development efforts are aimed at offering new technological solutions at a competitive price intended for a rapidly growing list of sub-markets in the entertainment and simulation and training markets.
+Over the last years, the Corporation has launched new products that respond to the needs of the Corporation's diverse clientele, such as motion system kits for recliners, the Home Entertainment Motion Controller (HEMCTM) which is capable of perfectly synchronizing its motion experience to any content regardless of the source including any streaming platform, the longer stroke actuator and the modular motion system with additional degrees of freedom.
 In addition, D-BOX is continuously developing new software tools to optimize and automate its operations.

 The Corporation annually devotes substantial resources to developing and improving its products.
 These advancements have made it possible for the Corporation to release products for a variety of applications for the commercial theatre, home entertainment and themed entertainment sub-markets.
 These initiatives also focus on adapting the system to various international markets in order to comply with local standards and certifications required in each targeted country.
-Concurrently, D-BOX maintains ties with the largest video game designers in the world, which provide content to be coded as required.
+Concurrently, D-BOX maintains ties with the largest video game studios in the world, which provide content to be coded as required.
+While doing so, D-BOX is providing these studios with SDK (Software Development Kits) allowing studios to encode their games directly in the gaming engines of their choice such as UnReal and Unity.
 D-BOX continues to invest in research and development to develop new products to stimulate demand from new markets.

-In the home entertainment sub-market, D-BOX introduced a Home Entertainment Motion Controller (HEMC[TM]) which is capable of handling any content regardless of the source.
+In the home entertainment sub-market, D-BOX introduced a Home Entertainment Motion Controller (HEMCTM) which is capable of handling any content regardless of the source.
 D-BOX introduced the same technology in commercial theatres.